zhuyuqing/bestconf/README.md

     cd bestconf-master/deploy
     ```

 2. Set up a system for tuning.
-Currently, bestconf has been tested on the following
-   systems: Cassandra, Hive+Hadoop, Tomcat Server, MySQL and Spark.
-We offer two
-   deployable examples in the project: one is called 4BI(Hive+Hadoop under Hibench
+We offer two deployable examples in the project: one is called
-   tests) and the other is called 4tomecat(Tomcat under JMeter tests).
+   4BI(Hive+Hadoop under Hibench tests) and the other is called 4tomecat(Tomcat under JMeter tests).

 3. Run BestConf command.